mdasif247/pdsnd_github/README.md

 ### Credits
 It's important to give proper credit.
 Add links to any repo that inspired you or blogposts you consulted.

+### bikeshare.py
+Display most common month,day of week and hour of day.most common start station,end station and trip from start to end (i.e., most frequent combination of start station and end station) total travel time,average travel time,counts of each user type counts of each gender (only available for NYC and Chicago) earliest, most recent, most common year of birth (only available for NYC and Chicago).